 New European Coordinator For Road SafetyDaniele D'Onofrio

 CITA is committed to work hard on all possible measures to achieve Vision Zero.
-Since several factors have an impact on road safety, the issue of Road Safety can only be tackled with a holistic approach.
-Especially the evaluation of automated driving functions during the whole life cycle of a vehicle (continuous compliance) needs an integration of all vehicle inspection provisions, from the type approval tests over conformity and market surveillance tests until the periodic technical inspection.
+Since several factors have an impact on road safety, this issue can only be tackled with a holistic approach.
+Particularly, the assessment of automated driving functions during the whole life cycle of a vehicle (continuous compliance) requires an integration of all vehicle inspection provisions, from the type approval tests and conformity and market surveillance tests to the periodic technical inspection.

-CITA is and will continue to be a partner of the Commission in order to improve safety on our roads.
+“CITA is and will continue to be a partner of the Commission in order to improve safety on our roads”